-Have you ever seen sacred cows consume innovation and block growth?
+Have you seen sacred cows consume innovation, confuse issues and block growth?
 I have.

 Wherever you hear the catchword critical thinking discussed, you find new definitions.
 The only part people seem to hold in common is that you should wield critical thinking to solve problems.